Ho Chi Minh City To Phnom Penh: Best Ways To Travel

 Duration: 6 to 7 hours

 This method takes about the same amount of time as if you were taking a bus or a minivan.
-Though by taking one of these you will also have an employee who will guide you through the border and help with any documents that need filling out.
+Though on those you’ll also have an employee who will guide you through the border and help with any forms.

 The prices are also considerably higher than taking a bus or van, so I would recommend going with the other travelers in a bus or minivan.